Recover a database availability group member server in Exchange Server

-If a Mailbox server that's a member of a database availability group (DAG) is lost or fails, and is unrecoverable and needs replacement, you can perform a server recovery operation.
+If a Mailbox server that's a member of a database availability group (DAG) is lost or fails, and is unrecoverable and needs replacement, you can run a server recovery operation.

 After the server's configuration information is gathered from Active Directory, the original Exchange files and services are then installed on the server, and the roles and settings that were stored in Active Directory are then applied to the server.